 Near Kingston, ON Canada

-The Thousand Islands Bridge is one of the larger bridges crossing the border between Ontario and New York state in the United States.
+The Thousand Islands Bridge is long-span bridge crossing the border between Ontario and the state of New York.
 Built in 1937, this bridge sees over 2 million commuters each year travelling through the Lansdowne border station.

 The entire bridge spans 13.7km and is a hybrid-suspension bridge featuring very active expansion joints.
 Due to a large amount of traffic and its structural tendency to move, Transport Canada alongside the Federal Bridge Corporation LTD. approached Sensequake to test the bridge.

-The 500m section we evaluated proved to be challenging due to its long structural shape.
-Our 3-day sensing test was therefore designed specifically with its span in mind and long data collection times were used to achieved relevant results.
+The 500m section we evaluated proved to be challenging, due to its long structural shape.
+Our 3-day sensing test was therefore designed specifically with its span in mind, with long data collection times which were used to achieve relevant results.
 This test included:

 Defining a baseline for the bridge